arnaudfl/novel-characters/README.md

 # React App + Firebase Auth & Realtime Database

+:bangbang: **This project is under development, so it is not yet fully finalized.**

 This project built with [Create React App](https://github.com/facebook/create-react-app) allows you to add / modify / delete character sheets for novels.
 This application uses Firebase for authentication and database.

 ## :fire: Prerequisite (Environment variables)